-In the morning, you will fly from Quito or Guayaquil (on the Ecuadorian mainland) to Baltra Island, the main point of entrance to this natural paradise and situated in the heart of the Galapagos archipelago.
+In the morning you will fly to Baltra Island from Quito or Guayaquil (on the Ecuadorian mainland), the main point of entrance to this natural paradise and situated in the heart of the Galapagos archipelago.
 Upon your arrival at the airport, you will need to pay the national park entry fee, which goes to protecting both the Galapagos National Park and Marine Reserve.
-A member of the your ship's crew will then welcome you and accompany you to your yacht: the Aggressor III live-aboard diving ship.
+A member of your ship's crew will then welcome you and accompany you to your yacht: the Aggressor III live-aboard diving ship.
 In the afternoon, all divers will undergo an orientation dive in the safer waters of Punta Carrion (off Santa Cruz Island) to assess their capabilities.

 Santa Cruz Island: 2 dives on Punta Carrion or Bartolome